 LIEUTENANT Colonel Frederic W. Hinrichs, Jr., dean of upper classmen at the California Institute of Technology, passed away February 16, at a Pasadena hospital after a brief illness.
 Colonel Hinrichs was born in Brooklyn, New York, November 3, 1878.
-He received the Bachelor of Arts degree from Columbia University as of the class plied mechanics at the University of Rochester.
+He received the Bachelor of Arts degree from Columbia University as of the class position of associate professor of applied mechanics at the University of Rochester.
 Upon the entrance of the United States into the last World War, in 1917, he was recalled to active duty in the Army and served until his final retirement in 1919, with the rank of lieutenant colonel.